 Researchers will continue refining the blue light theory and developing ways to protect the eyes through optical lenses, changes to the lighting sources for computer monitors, software that reduces blue light emissions from computer screens and through general public health education.
 As new hazards emerge and evolve, it is our responsibility to update our education and interventional efforts.

-Dr. Heather Flint Ford works in private practice at Clear Choice EyeCare, in Pottstown, Pa.
-She is a recipient of the Future Stem Teachers of America Scholarship, a scholarship designed to bring industry professionals into the classroom.
-She is currently completing a program through Western Governors University to receive her teaching certification in Middle School Science.
+Dr. Ford works in private practice at Clear Choice EyeCare in Pottstown, Pa., and Premier Optical in Allentown, Pa.
+She was a recipient of the Future Stem Teachers of America Scholarship, a scholarship designed to bring industry professionals into the classroom, from Western Governors University.
+She earned her teaching certification in Middle School Science and Math and Earth and Space Science (grades 7-12), and she spends her time outside of the office working in the local schools and doing medical and science editing.

 1. Smick K et al. Blue light hazard: new knowledge, new approaches to maintaining ocular health.
 Report of roundtable sponsored by Essilor of America in NYC, NY.
 2013, March 16.